nginxinc/nginx-ingress-helm-operator/docs/upgrades.md

     make undeploy
     ```

+### 3. Install the latest version of the operator

+Install the latest version of the Operator following the steps outlined in [manual installation doc](./manual-installation.md).

-### 3. Upgrade the existing ingress controller deployments
+### 3. Deploy new ingress controller deployments

-Upgrade to the latest 2.2.0 Ingress Controller image - see the release notes [here](https://docs.nginx.com/nginx-ingress-controller/releases/#nginx-ingress-controller-2-2-0)
+Use the new Nginx Ingress Operator installation to deploy Nginx Ingress Controller - see the release notes [here](https://docs.nginx.com/nginx-ingress-controller/releases/#nginx-ingress-controller-2-2-0) and a guide to the Helm configuration parameters [here](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/#configuration)